 The Makefile refers to each subdirectory of genscat, invoking execution of the local Makefile and, in cases where a subdirectory contains code as well as a subdirectory containing code, Makefile_thisdir.
 The Makefiles need supplementary information from the files Objects.txt which are present in each directory containing code.
 The settings for the compilers are located in file Makeoptions in directory genscat.
 This file is generated by the Bourne shell script Set_Makeoptions which is called automatically by the genscat make system.
 The local Makefile in subdirectory genscat/support/bufr calls the script make.bufr.lib for compilation of the BUFR library (see 2.3.2).
 It also contains the Fortran program test_modules that generates the binary BUFR tables B and D from the ASCII tables already present, and is executed automatically by the make system.
 Program test modules can also be used to test the genscat BUFR module.
-The Makefile in subdirectory genscat/support/bufr/bufr_tables calls some shell scripts, which make symbolic links (using the ln -s command) of the generic binary BUFR tables B and D under different names.
+The Makefile in subdirectory genscat/support/bufr/bufr_tables calls some shell scripts, which make symbolic links (using the 1n -s command) of the generic binary BUFR tables B and D under different names.
 There are four different naming conventions in BUFR version 000240 to 000280, and binary files are generated for each of them.
-Symbolic links are not guaranteed to work on each platform (e.g. by some versions of Cygwin under Windows XP), so in some cases it may be necessary to replace the ln -s by cp (copy).
 Further information on the make system is given in the inline comments in the scripts and Makefiles.